Social network concept from Shutterstock

 Filed under: Articles, Content management, Intranets

-When implementing a new enterprise-wide content management system (CMS), most businesses assume a decentralised model of authoring.
+When implementing a new intranet platform, most businesses assume a decentralised model of authoring.

 This devolves the responsibility for creating content back to individual staff members within the business units.